chrisnoonan98675/site/xl-release/how-to/create-an-export-hook.markdown

 You can use the *export hook* feature to configure XL Release to run a Jython script for every release that is about to be [archived](/xl-release/concept/how-archiving-works.html).

 For example, you can use export hooks to store all completed releases in an SQL database and later use a reporting tool to query over the data.
-The [XLR-SQL Export hook](https://github.com/xebialabs-community/xlr-sql-export-hook) does just that and can be found on GitHub.
+You can do this using the community supported [XLR-SQL Export hook](https://github.com/xebialabs-community/xlr-sql-export-hook) that can be found on GitHub.

-This article shows you how to develop an Export Hook from scratch.
+This topic describes how to create an Export Hook from scratch.

 ## Step 1 Define a new export hook